lidulibai/coc-java-vimspector/Readme.md

 - Launch Vim or Nvim
 - Open a Java project (Maven/Gradle/Eclipse)
 - Open a Java file to activate the extensions
-- Press F5 or :CocList mainClassListRun and select class to start
+- :CocList mainClassListRun and select class to start

 Please also check the documentation of [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) if you have trouble setting up your project.